-Wally Swain has been working in telecommunications for over 35 years, in Latin American telecom since 1998 and as a consultant and writer since 2001.
-He is currently the Managing Partner of C3 Communications SAS, a Colombian research and consulting company and is the SVP, Emerging Markets for Yankee Group, a Boston-based consultancy.
+Wally Swain has been working in telecommunications since 1976, in Latin American telecom since 1998 and as a consultant and writer since 2001.
+He is currently the Managing Partner of Mirador Communications SAS, a Colombian digital publishing and consulting company.
 Previously he was President of Comcel Colombia, President of Bell Canada’s private networks division and served in the office of the president of Bell Canada.

 Why Macondo Telecom?